arunumd/Mobile_farm_robot_simulation/README.md

-# A Python based simple navigation algorithm for a mobile robotic rover in a hydrophonic lab
+# A Python based simple navigation algorithm for a mobile robotic rover in a hydroponic lab

-The Rover  in this project is a fictional point robot that is charecterized as a mobile agent which can move between target locations based on path waypoints.
+The Farmer in this project is a fictional point robot that is characterized as a mobile agent which can move between target locations based on path waypoints.
 The paths and target locations are predefined in a `.json` file available in the `maps` directory in this project.
-The robot can handle various tasks ranging from
+The robot can handle various tasks ranging from :
 - going to a charging station for recharging the batteries; and
 - going to a commanded row location in a cropland (a.k.a field in this project);

 The user can also ask the robot to plant a specific crop in a specific row of a field through the commandline.
 The robot goes to every target location by the shortest path using a euclidean distance based heuristic.
 The robot's navigation is characterized as one step for every second.

 ## About the Author

 Arun Kumar Devarajulu is a Robotics graduate from University of Maryland, College Park.
 He has a wide range of interests in Robotics and Computer Vision, ranging from development of path planning algorithms, robotic simulation, deep learning, software development using agile practices, etc.

 ## License